 Early Redemption.
 The bonds are subject to early redemption and repurchase by the State as described under this heading.
-Whether the bonds are redeemed at the option of the State, or repurchased by the State at the request of the bondholder or on suchother terms and conditions as the State may determine, the State will redeem or repurchase bonds for a purchase price equal to the principal amount of the bond together with interest accrued to the redemption or repurchase date.
-If the redemption or repurchase price is not paid upon the surrender of any bond, then such bonds will continue to accrue interest at the rate prescribed for such bonds through the maturity of the bond.
+Whether the bonds are redeemed at the option of the State, or repurchased by the State at the request of the bondholder or on suchother terms and conditions as the State may determine, the State will redeem or repurchase bonds for a purchase price equal to the principal amount of the bond together with interest accrued to the redemption or repurchase price is not paid upon the surrender of any bond, then such bonds will continue to accrue interest at the rate prescribed for such bonds through the maturity of the bond.